PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. method:: getECS()

     Whether dnsdist will add EDNS Client Subnet information to the query before looking up into the cache, when all servers from this pool are down.
-For more information see :meth:`ServerPool:setECS`.
+For more information see :meth:`setECS`.

   .. method:: setCache(cache)